fromRussiaImportLove/yatube/README.md

 # yatube
-This is study project, where i trained make social blog system.
+This is study project, where i have trained to make social blog system.